LEND Psychology Internship - Internship Tracks

 LEND PSYCHOLOGY INTERNSHIP – TRACKS

 Interns participate in one of three tracks, and rotations within those tracks.
-While differences existing regarding the specific activities based on track, each provides opportunities to refine assessment, intervention, and consultation skills with children with special health care needs.
-Each track ensures experiences that foster the opportunity to develop intermediate to advanced knowledge, skills, and competencies aligned with the program's overarching goals and objectives.
+While differences exist regarding the specific activities based on track, each provides opportunities to refine assessment, intervention, and consultation skills with children with special health care needs and their families.
+Each track ensures experiences that foster the opportunity to develop intermediate to advanced knowledge, skills, and competencies aligned with the program's overarching aim.

 Regardless of track, interns complete both major and minor rotations.
 Major rotations serve as the primary training experience and include one day per week of direct clinical care.
 Minor rotations supplement training that occurs through the major rotations by offering additional clinical experiences with diverse patient populations and/or clinical practice.

 SPECIAL HEALTH CARE NEEDS TRACK (Matchcode 152512)